 The existing alignment of Main Street through Opportunity Site B would be preserved.
+The Main Street rightof-way, which is currently under ODOT jurisdiction will be transferred to the City.
+More detail about this jurisdictional transfer is provided in Section 5: Implementation Strategies.
+Existing right-of-way in the center of the eastern portion of the site may be vacated as part of the process of redeveloping the site.
 The site also would incorporate community gathering spaces, including several small plaza areas, as shown on Figure 3.
 These would serve as places where local workers could congregate for lunch or other activities.
 They would be oriented both to eating/drinking uses on this opportunity site and to Main Street due to its role as a key street and transportation spine for the area.
 The plazas would provide amenities such as benches or other seating, tables, pedestrian scale lighting, trees or other landscaping and/or special paving, as illustrated in the example photo from North Mississippi Avenue in Portland below.
 The exact combination of amenities will be determined as part of future detailed design and development processes.